isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Topcliffe incident 1952.md

 ---
-description: The Topcliffe UFO incident of September 1952 represents a watershed moment in British UFO history, marking a transition from official dismissal to serious...
-layout: default
 title: 'The Topcliffe Incident (1952): A Critical Examination of a Pivotal UFO Case'
 permalink: /ufo-top-100/topcliffe-incident-1952/
-date: '2025-04-17 12:09:24 '
+date: '2025-04-17 16:08:15 '
 image: /assets/images/UFO - Top 100/Topcliffe incident 1952-Full-Text.svg
+description: 'Exploring The Topcliffe Incident (1952): A Critical Examination of a Pivotal UFO Case within the context of UFO - Top 100.'
 ---

 ---